Stanley Daniels (American football)

-Stanley E. Daniels, II (born November 30, 1984, in San Diego, California) is a former American football guard.
-He was signed by the St. Louis Rams as an undrafted free agent in 2007.
-He played college football at Washington.
+Stanley E. Daniels, II (born November 30, 1984) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Washington Huskies and was signed by the St. Louis Rams as an undrafted free agent in 2007.

-Daniels has also been a member of the New York Jets, Green Bay Packers and Denver Broncos.
+Daniels was also a member of the New York Jets, Green Bay Packers, Denver Broncos, Cleveland Browns, ans Portland Thunder.

-Early years
+Early life

 Daniels prepped at Marian Catholic High School in San Diego.

-Personal life

-Daniels has a son by the name of Stanley E. Daniels, III.

 College career

 Daniels played four years as an offensive lineman for Washington.
 He started 24 of 36 games.

 Professional career

 St. Louis Rams

-Signed with the St. Louis Rams as a College Free Agent on May 1, 2007.
-Went through a portion of the Rams offseason conditioning program and unofficial and official mini camps before being released on June 23, 2007.
+Signed with the St. Louis Rams' as a College Free Agent on May 1, 2007.
+Went through a portion of the Rams offseason conditioning program and unofficial and official mini-camps before being released on June 23, 2007.

 New York Jets

-Signed on August 13, 2007 with the New York Jets going through three days of their Training camp before being waived on August 16, 2007.
+Signed on August 13, 2007, with the New York Jets going through three days of their Training camp before being waived on August 16, 2007.

 Signed a future contract with the Jets on January 9, 2008.
-He competed throughout the entire offseason, training camp, and pre season before being waived on August 30, 2008.
-Signed the next day on September 1, 2008 to the Practice Squad where he competed for 10 days before being released on September 10.
+He competed throughout the entire offseason, training camp, and pre-season before being waived on August 30, 2008.
+Signed the next day on September 1, 2008, to the Practice Squad where he competed for 10 days before being released on September 10.
 He was signed five days later on September 15 to the Practice Squad where he finished the season.

-Completed the entire off season, training camp, and pre season before being released before the beginning of the season on September 5, 2009.
+Completed the entire off-season, training camp, and pre season before being released before the beginning of the season on September 5, 2009.